viam-modules/rplidar/README.md

 To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/modular-resources/configure/#add-a-module-from-the-viam-registry) and select the `viam:lidar:rplidar` model from the [`rplidar` module](https://app.viam.com/module/viam/rplidar).

+### Requirements

+The `rplidar` module is distributed as an AppImage.
+AppImages require FUSE version 2 to run.
+See [FUSE troubleshooting](https://docs.viam.com/appendix/troubleshooting/#appimages-require-fuse-to-run) for instructions on installing FUSE 2 on your system if it is not already installed.

+Currently, the `rplidar` module supports the Linux platform only.

 ## Configure your Rplidar

 > [!NOTE]